iOS Mobile Push Notifications

 }

-On iOS, APNs is the supported push provider that PubNub uses to relay Mobile Push Notifications to the application.
-To send a push notification, include the appropriate push notification payload for APNs when you publish a message and PubNub will appropriately parse the message.
+On iOS, APNs is the push provider PubNub uses to relay Mobile Push Notifications to your app.
+To send a push, include the APNs payload when you publish.
+PubNub parses the message and forwards it to Apple.

 The pn_apns payload is required for all APNs notifications.
 It tells PubNub that the payload should be forwarded to Apple.